TomK/utopia.validator/README.md

 utopia.validator
 ================

-A simple plugin which corrects some of the more common validation mistakes
+A simple plugin for uCore (www.utopiacore.com) which corrects some of the more common validation mistakes.